marcouderzo/ArduinoFFT/README.md

 - Arduino Nano
 - WS2812B RGB LEDS (x300) laid down as a serpentine-like vector, seen as a matrix.

 Data from music is fetched connecting one of the leads of the 3.5mm jack to an analogPin set to `INPUT`.
+This way the Arduino keeps reading the different voltage levels, which are the values of the sine wave.

 ## External Libraries
 ### <FastLED.h>